There are three spots available in the workshop I’ll be teaching with my dear friend, Erica Ehrenberg.

 There's a deep sanity, at times a tectonic humor, in Erica's poems that comes from meeting discomfort so directly no space remains between experience, instinct, and language.
 When I say discomfort, I include joy along with grief; I say it in celebration of the inquiry these poems undertake so thoroughly into the hairsbreadth fit of our idea of living and of actual life.

-And within many conversations throughout the past several months, we started to dream up a workshop to teach together, continuing to explore the space of psychoanalytic and literary texts and weaving in facets of Buddhist texts and practice.
+And within many conversations earlier this year, we started to dream up a workshop to teach together, continuing to explore the space of psychoanalytic and literary texts and weaving in facets of Buddhist texts and practice.

 Here’s the workshop description: